Youngermaster/Car-Controller-Proteus/README.md

 - Proteus 8 Profesional (8.8 version).
 - [Virtual Serial Port Driver](https://www.eltima.com/vspd-post-download.html) (from Etilma Software).

+## Setup before open the project

+You need to add two libraries.

-## Adding L289 Library to proteus
+### L289 Library to proteus

-- You can download the library at this link: https://www.theengineeringprojects.com/2017/09/l298-motor-driver-library-proteus.html
+- You can download the library at this link: https://www.theengineeringprojects.com/2017/09/l298-motor-driver-library-proteus.html .

 - Once you downloaded the rar file, open it and extract the files.
 - You will get two files in it, named as:

-    L298MotorDriverTEP.LIB
+    - L298MotorDriverTEP.LIB
-    L298MotorDriverTEP.IDX
+    - L298MotorDriverTEP.IDX

 - Place these two files in the Library folder of your Proteus Software.

 - Now restart your Proteus software and search for L298 Motor Driver in the search box.

 - Here is what it should look like:

 ![L298-Motor-Driver](assets/L298-Motor-Driver.jpg)

+### Bluetooth Library

+- Go to the folder `Dependencies` at the root of this project.

+- Extract the `bluetooth library for proteus.rar` file, you will see two files:

+    - `BluetoothTEP.IDX`.
+    - `BluetoothTEP.LIB`.

+- Copy and paste the previous extracted files and paste them in the `LIBRARY` folder in windows `ProgramData`, for instance, `C:\ProgramData\Labcenter Electronics\Proteus 8 Professional\LIBRARY`.

+After that you will be able to use the bluetoot module in Proteus, and execute this project by the way.

 ## How to execute it?